5 Reasons Why You Should Have a Granite Countertop in Your Kitchen

 Before being made into granite countertops, these highly-durable natural stones rest within the far depths of the earth.
 Quarries extract granites as big chunks of rock.
-Then, from blocks, they turn these into slabs.
+From blocks, we turn them into slabs.
 A large gang saw carves through these massive stones like a giant bread slicer.
-And, once cut, a particular machine polishes the granites' surface which brings out the stones' full color.
+Once cut, a particular machine polishes its surface, bringing out the stones’ full color.

 Depending on the color of the stone, your granite countertop may come from the other side of the globe.
 The majority, however, of most granite slabs in the market are from China, India, and Brazil.